AqwamCreates/DataPredict/docs/index.md

 * [Commercial Use Licensing](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements.md)

-* I do not entertain "proof of value" requests.
-You can read the reasons [here](WhyIDoNotEntertainProofOfValueRequests.md).

 ## Terms And Conditions Information

 By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms And Conditions](TermsAndConditions.md).